daleihao/E3SM_learning/Setup_E3SM_Windows.md

-# Install Centos-7 Windows Subversion System for Linux
+# Install Centos-7 on the Windows Subversion System for Linux

 never try it in Windows or Cygwin
 # Setup E3SM in Cygwin (Windows 10)